-House Passes Most Significant Gun Bill In 2 Decades
+House Passes Sweeping Gun Bill

 A Quinnipiac poll last month found 92 percent of respondents supported background checks for all buyers.

-The poll found strong support even when factoring in the political affiliation of poll respondents: 95 percent of Democrats, 94 percent of Independents and 89 percent of Republicans were in favor of background checks.
+The poll found strong support even when factoring in the political affiliation of poll respondents: 95 percent of Democrats, 94 percent of independents and 89 percent of Republicans were in favor of background checks.